hstojic/hstojic.github.io/_pages/quotes.md

 Karl Popper -->

+> "Computers are useless.
+They provide only answers."
+>
+> -- Pablo Picasso

+I picked this up in Garry Kasparov's recent book "Deep Thinking".
+Well, Pablo's statement is actually quite deep, how can computer assess what questions are important to ask?

 > "Data without a theory are like a baby without a parent: their life expectancy is low."
 >